-The project is a collaborative study, involving partner farmers in all the stages of planning and execution.
-The proposed research addresses needs and interests expressed by farmers interviewed in our previous SARE project, many of whom were open to urine fertilization, but wanted more concrete information on application methods and plant response for specific crops.
-The broad themes of this proposal, including the focus on drip fertigation, match the interests of the farmer partners.
-The details of the specific on-farm demonstration experiments will be determined by the farmers in order to best support their farming objectives.
+The project involved partner farmers in all the stages of planning, execution, and evaluation.
+The project addressed needs and interests expressed by farmers interviewed in our previous SARE project (ONE18-318), many of whom were open to urine fertilization, but wanted more concrete information on application methods and plant response for specific crops.
+The broad themes of this project, including the focus on drip fertigation, matched the interests of the farmer partners.
+The details of the specific on-farm demonstration experiments were determined by the farmers in order to best support their farming objectives.

-Objective 1: Develop fertilization plan for each crop, including urine-derived fertilizer type and application method.
+Objective 1: Develop fertilization plans for each crop, including urine-derived fertilizer type and application method.
 Conduct side-by-side demonstrations, comparing urine-derived fertilizer to typically-used fertilizer for each crop.
 Document farmer experiences and plant response.

 Objective 2: Conduct a controlled experiment testing the incidence of clogging when urine fertilizer is injected into drip fertigation systems fed with hard water.
 Test two injection methods and three emitter types, in an accelerated two-season laboratory simulation.

 Demonstrating the effect of urine fertilizer on a variety of crop types is essential to helping more farmers become familiar with and potentially adopt this practice.
-Testing drip fertigation using urine, to determine what conditions are necessary for successful operation, will make available an application method that is ideally matched to the characteristics of urine.
-Farmers will benefit from an increased ability to effectively utilize a new low-cost and sustainable source of nitrogen fertilizer.
+Testing drip fertigation using urine, to determine what conditions are necessary for successful operation, was undertaken so as to make available an application method that is ideally matched to the characteristics of urine.
+Farmers can benefit from an increased ability to effectively utilize a new low-cost and sustainable source of nitrogen fertilizer.